Group 7 meaning: what’s behind the internet’s new inside joke

 Group 7 has become one of the biggest TikTok trends of 2025 because it perfectly blends psychology, algorithm curiosity, and Gen Alpha’s love for inside jokes.

--> Answers to top web questions like “What is a group of 7 called?” and “What does 6 7 mean?”
+→ Answers to “What is a group of 7 called?” and “What does 6 7 mean?”

--> How brands and creators are using it to drive engagement and visibility
+→ How brands and creators are using it for engagement

 On October 17, 2025, Sophia James launched the experiment by posting seven consecutive TikToks, each using her new song “So Unfair” as background music.